 Have you ever walked into the NGA and wondered how the staff perceive the art?
 How it makes them feel, what special memories it may hold for them?
 Every Thursday, NGA staff and artists take part in Art Talk, sharing the works of art that carry value in their lives and inspire new ways of thinking about the world.

 For those more interested in the art of building design, an archive of the Contemporary Australian Architects Speaker Series is available, dating back to 2011.
-Showcasing the latest work of renowned Australian architects, it’s the perfect appetiser for the 2021 series, starting 7 September.
-With tickets available online, the public is invited to purchase a ticket to learn about the design process, hear first-hand the passion of the architects, and learn about some of the big issues in design and sustainability.
+Showcasing the latest work of renowned Australian architects, you can learn about the design process, hear first-hand the passion of the architects, and learn about some of the big issues in design and sustainability.

 Listen to art come alive

 For those with a penchant for history, the NGA podcast series and exhibition audio tours will turn back time and change how you perceive the influence of art on Australian culture.

 Start with Tim Ross’ Constant to dive into the formative power of art and its undeniable constant presence in life.
 To hear a new perspective, listen to James Gleeson interview 98 Australia artists in their studios in the oral history collection, a significant resource and an insight into how art has influenced Australia over the years.

 Talks and tours from major exhibitions are also available on demand including the Botticelli to Van Gogh: Masterpieces from the National Gallery London talks and tours which provides a deep dive into the exhibition, European art and how to tackle the gender gap in art history.

 Watch the world of the NGA come alive

 All available on demand, connect with the NGA’s world digitally.